26th December, Thursday

 I ate in a nice, informal place on rue Cler (L’éclair), where the chicken burger and chips were good and good value.
 I had a notion that I might watch some of a match in Kitty O’Shea’s but it was closed.
 The front door looked sandbagged.
 Last time I looked, there was a hole in the door window, like it had been shot at.
 I was sick of walking by then.
 Back in the tenth I went down the canal to see if the C&C might be open.
 It was.
-The owner was on the piss.
+The legendary owner (Kevin) was out to play.
 He was up on the counter at one stage and speaking Irish at another.

 27th December, Friday

 Having stayed in bed until two, my only symptoms were of the cold.
 Somebody on Amazon.com bought a copy of The Cynic’s Handbook.
 Hanging in there – my nose and chest have it now – I dined in Café le Buci in St. Germain at four, after searching those streets in the damp chill.
 The côte de boeuf (€22) was big and tough but the waitress was sweet.
 Dark and pretty too.
 Bonne fête, were her parting words.
 When I got back to Gare de l’Est it was dark and wet.
 I’d been filming down by the river.
 Some Indian then sold me two dodgy-looking choc ices, leading to some more customer dissatisfaction.
 The Mars bar was OK.
 I ate that.